surmon-china/wordpress-theme-metro/README.md

 # Metro

-This is a theme template for wordpress.
+🎨 A blog theme for wordpress.

 ### Index page